ILIAS-eLearning/ilias/docs/configuration/install.md

 chown www-data:www-data /var/www/.npm
 ```

-Usually Apache ships with a default configuration (e.g. `/etc/apache2/sites-enabled/000-default.conf` on Debian based systems).
-A minimal configuration may look as follows:
+Usually Apache ships with a default configuration (e.g. `/etc/apache2/sites-enabled/000-default.conf` on Debian based
+systems).
+A minimal configuration for ILIAS may look as follows:

 ```apacheconf
 <VirtualHost *:80>